 (h) Long Island 10-Minute Reserves: For quantities of Operating Reserves meeting the Long Island 10-minute reserves requirement that are less than or equal to the target level for that locational requirement, the price on the Long Island 10-minute reserves demand curve shall be $25/MW.
 For all other quantities, the price on the Long Island 10-minute reserves demand curve shall be $0/MW.

 (i) Total 30-Minute Reserves: For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus 955 MW, the price on the total 30-Minute Reserves demand curve shall be $750/MW.
-For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus 655 MW but that exceed the target level for that locational requirement minus 955 MW, the price on the total 30-Minute Reserves demand curve shall be $200/MW; provided, however, that during each real-time interval in which the ISO has established a Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be increased to $500/MW.
-For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus 300 MW but that exceed the target level for that locational requirement minus 655 MW, the price on the total 30-Minute Reserves demand curve shall be $100/MW; provided, however, that during each real-time interval in which the ISO has established a Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be increased to $500/MW.
-For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement but that exceed the target level for that locational requirement minus 300 MW, the price on the total 30-Minute Reserves demand curve shall be $25/MW; provided, however, that during each real-time interval in which the ISO has established a Scarcity Reserve Requirement, the price on the total 30-Minute Reserves demand curve shall be increased to $500/MW.
+For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus 655 MW but that exceed the target level for that locational requirement minus 955 MW, the price on the total 30-Minute Reserves demand curve shall be $200/MW;.
+For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus 300 MW but that exceed the target level for that locational requirement minus 655 MW, the price on the total 30-Minute Reserves demand curve shall be $100/MW.
+For quantities of Operating Reserves meeting the total 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement but that exceed the target level for that locational requirement minus 300 MW, the price on the total 30-Minute Reserves demand curve shall be $25/MW.
 For all other quantities, the price on the total 30-Minute Reserves demand curve shall be $0/MW.
 However, the ISO will not schedule more total 30-Minute Reserves than the level defined by the requirement for that hour.